grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-http/11-expected-statuses.md

 ---
 title: 'expectedStatuses( statuses )'
 description: 'generates a responseCallback to check status codes'
+excerpt: 'generates a responseCallback to check status codes'
 ---

 > ### 🎉 New in v0.31.0